-The word design is very popular and is normally used to refer to the physical or visual appearance of objects.
-Design isn’t just about making things look appealing, or about usability, or even just delight…design is much more.
+The word design is trendy and is typically used to refer to the physical or visual appearance of objects.
+Design is not just about making things look attractive, or about usability, or even just delight…design is much more.

 Design is also a way for us to deliver deep meaning to our customers through the experiences we craft.
-Forbes Agency Council described design as beyond aesthetics and transformative
+Forbes Agency Council described design as beyond aesthetics and transformative.

 Design can influence the experience a user has with all of a company’s touchpoints.

-According to Adobe’s State of Create 2016 report, 59% will choose to do business with a company over one of its competitors based on good design, and 45% have even paid more for a product or service with good design within the year leading up to the study.
+According to Adobe State of Create 2016 report, 59% will choose to do business with a company over one of its competitors based on good design, and 45% have even paid more for a product or service with good design within the year leading up to the study.

 The Consequence Of Bad Design

 Consider a newly launching company, eager to get a website up and running to drive sales.
 Common pitfalls include underdeveloped content, poorly taken photography (or no visuals at all) and little or no thought about the customer journey.
-When a design is put together that lacks clarity and direction, it is unable to adequately represent the brand or company and leaves no room for engagement.
+When a design is put together that lacks clarity and direction, it is unable to represent the brand or company adequately and leaves no room for engagement.

 In Adobe’s report, 46% of people responded, “I will not purchase from a brand if its website or mobile experience is poorly designed,” and 50% admitted to judging companies based on their marketing material’s design quality.

-From content to visual design, the strength of audience engagement is directly related to the strength of good design, as these efforts work to define a credible, trustworthy brand through consistency, predictability, and visibility.
+From content to visual design, the strength of audience engagement is directly related to the power of good design, as these efforts work to define a credible, trustworthy brand through consistency, predictability, and visibility.

 While it may seem the ROI of design is hard to measure, while it’s all too easy to see the costs involved to create it, consider the organic and far-reaching, positive effects.
 From bolstering market share to generating jobs, we have witnessed good design solidify a company’s standing in the marketplace.
 Following a Design In Business report from Accenture Strategy, “‘Design-alert’ businesses achieve a 125% return on their design-related investments.”

 The fact is, good design should function.
-Known for his innovative automobile designs for BMW and other iconic brands, Henrik Fisker put it well by saying, “If design isn’t profitable, then it’s art.”
-Regardless of size, investing at scale in this critical element is essential in order to compete with visible companies that have design-driven values.
+Known for his innovative automobile designs for BMW and other iconic brands, Henrik Fisker put it well by saying, “If a design isn’t profitable, then it’s art.”
+Regardless of size, investing at scale in this critical element is essential to compete with visible companies that have design-driven values.